goldloti2/simple-discord-bot/README.md

 ## Announcement

-Because discord.py is no longer being updated and will soon be outdated (2022/4 at the latest), this project will stop too.
+~~Because discord.py is no longer being updated and will soon be outdated (2022/4 at the latest), this project will stop too.~~
-However, since I was working on music bot cog at the half way when I know the news, I might keep update the cog on `dev` branch.
+~~However, since I was working on music bot cog at the half way when I know the news, I might keep update the cog on `dev` branch.~~
-Also, I will try to find another library and porting this project.
+~~Also, I will try to find another library and porting this project.~~

+2022/09/03: Devs of Discod.py decide to keep on developement, therefore this project can start again.

 ## Features